Achan81/sei-project-01/readme.md

 ```

 **Player laser programming**\
 To start from one cell above from the player spaceship current position.
-Player laser is activated by pressing **Spacebar** ***(refer to player controls code block above)***, I applied **set interval** to control the pace of the laser fired (120).
+Player laser is activated by pressing **Spacebar** ***(refer to player controls code block above)***, I applied a **set interval** to control the pace of the laser fired (120).
-**If-Else** statement was used to remove the laser when laser and invader shares the same cell, at which point, the laser and the invader would be removed.
+**If-Else** statement was used to remove the laser when laser and invader share the same cell, at which point, the laser and the invader would be removed.
 The removed invader would be removed from the Invader group array.
 A score of 200 would be added to the score display.

 ```js
 function handlePlayerlaser() {